Locations:

 • It affects your vision.

-• It spreads to the white of the eye (a sign of infection).
+• It spreads to the white of your eye (a sign of infection).

 • You develop a fever.

-• You see redness in the cheeks or other parts of the face (the infection is likely spreading).
+• You see redness in your cheeks or other parts of your face (indicating that the infection is likely spreading).

 “Styes are generally easily managed and are usually an annoyance rather than a major problem,” Dr. Goldman says.
 “But if they don’t go away or you have other unusual symptoms, talk to your doctor.”